 The 1 Day Big Bus Paris Hop-On, Hop-Off Tour is an awesome way to explore the city and learn about its history.
 Passengers can hop on or off at any stop along the route, so it’s also a means of getting from place to place.
-It’s not as efficient as public transit, of course, but it does come with a view and a tour guide, which is pretty neat.
+It’s not as efficient as public transit, of course, but it does come with a view and an audio guide, which is pretty neat.

 Check Out Attractions at a Leisurely Pace

-If you prefer to keep your schedule somewhat open, you’ll appreciate that the Go Paris Explorer Pass is valid for 30 days once activated.
+If you prefer to keep your schedule somewhat open, you’ll appreciate that the Go City: Paris Explorer Pass is valid for 60 days once activated.
 Unlike passes that work on a consecutive day basis, there’s no need to rush through your visits.
 You can feel free to spend most of your day in one place, rather than committing to fitting multiple attractions into each day.

-Where the Go Paris Explorer Pass Falls Short
+Where the Pass Falls Short

 I get that it’s not meant to replace the Paris Pass.
-Still, it just feels wrong to talk about Paris’ top attractions while leaving out major sites like the Louvre.
-Let’s be honest: Museums and architecture are two of Paris’ main draws.
-So a sightseeing pass that skimps on museums feels a bit lacking.
+Still, it just feels wrong to talk about the city’s top attractions while leaving out major sites like the Musee d’Orsay, Palais Garnier Opera House, and more.

-Who Should Skip the Go Paris Explorer Pass?
+Who Should Skip the Pass?